gosling-lang/gosling-docs/Documentation.md

 ```

 ### size
-Channel `size` indicate the size of the visual mark shape.
+Channel `size` indicates the size of the visual mark shape.
 It specifies the radius of a circle (`mark: point`), the vertical length of a triangle (`mark: triangle-r`, `mark: triangle-l`, `mark: triangle-d`), the vertical length of a rectangle (`mark: rect`), the thickness of a line (`mark: line`).

 ### text